SamErde/samerde.github.io/aboutme.md

 - Active Directory
 - Defender XDR
 - Entra ID (Azure Active Directory)
-- Intune (okay, this one might be a stretch) // jk)
+- Intune
 - Microsoft 365
 - Microsoft Exchange
 - Microsoft Teams
 - PowerShell...especially PowerShell!
 - IT Infrastructure
+- coffee
+- puns, dad jokes, and memes

-Cybersecurity is part of the DNA of all of the above, so I identify with a lot of friends in the infosec space, even though I've always held systems/infrastructure roles.
+Cybersecurity is in the DNA of all of the above, so I identify closely with a lot of friends in the infosec space, even though I've always held systems/infrastructure roles.

 When I'm not working, I enjoy:

-- coffee
 - camping and hiking
 - kayaking
 - basketball